al-maisan/pms/README.md

 ### Technology selection

- 1. define selection criteria up-front in writing (what is important and what you are looking for?)
+ 1. define selection criteria up-front and in writing (what is important and what you are looking for?)
  1. lean to the open source
  1. pick tech backed by strong teams
  1. ignore bullshit and hype
  1. try the tech, build prototypes
+ 1. document the candidates and why something was chosen in the end